cosinekitty/sapphire/Moots.md

   controls instead of the 10 that VCV Mutes has.

-* Each Moots control has a push-button like VCV Mutes does, but it also has a gate input that allows replacing the button with a control voltage.
+* Each Moots control has a push-button like VCV Mutes does, but it also has a control port that allows replacing the button with a control voltage: either a gate or a trigger.

-When there is no cable connected to a gate input, the manual push-button takes control.
+When there is no cable connected to the control port, the manual push-button takes control.
+But when there is a cable connected to the control port, the control connects the input using either gate logic or trigger logic, depending on the option "Use triggers for control" in the right-click context menu (see [Moots Configuration](#moots-configuration)).

-But when there is a cable connected to a control's gate, the control connects the input to the output when the gate voltage is +1.0 volts or higher.
-When the gate voltage drops below +0.1 volts, the output cable acts like it is unplugged.
+In **gate mode**, the input connects to the output when the control voltage is +1.0 volts or higher.
+When the control voltage drops below +0.1 volts, the output cable acts like it is unplugged.
 To help filter signal jitter, the state stays the same when the gate voltage is between +0.1V and +1.0V.
 In other words, Schmitt trigger logic is applied.

+In **trigger mode**, a trigger alternately toggles the state between connected and disconnected.
+The same levels apply: a trigger fires when voltage ascends through +1.0 volts.
+The trigger will not fire again until the voltage descends through +0.1 volts and back up through +1.0 volts again.

 A polyphonic cable connected to a gate has all of its channel voltages added together, and the +0.1V/+1.0V rules